undreamai/LLMUnity/README.md

 // add a text for a character and a dialogue part dialogue.Add("Hi again", "Luke", "ACT 2");

-// search for a text
+// search for similar texts
-string[] similar = dialogue.Search("how is the weather?", 1);
+string[] similar = dialogue.Search("how is the weather?", 3);
-// search for a text for a character string[] similar = dialogue.Search("hi there!", 2, "Luke");
+// search for similar texts within a character string[] similar = dialogue.Search("hi there!", 2, "Luke");
-// search for a text for a character and dialogue part string[] similar = dialogue.Search("hello!", 3, "Luke", "ACT 2");
+// search for similar texts within a character and dialogue part string[] similar = dialogue.Search("hello!", 3, "Luke", "ACT 2");
 ```